SBecraft/aws-bootcamp-cruddur-2023/journal/week3.md

 -	Delete the User `aws_cognito_identity_pool_id` line of code from both the `App.js` and `docker-compose.yml` files because we are not working with identity pool.

-###  Conditionally Show Components Based On Logged In Or Logged Out
+### Show Conditional Elements and Data Based On Logged In Or Logged Out
 -	Open the `HomeFeedPage.js` file
 -	Add the import statement:
 ```js